Ecologically sustainable development: Biodiversity Considerations

+A feature that can be included in an ecological sustainable development is a green roof.
+The incorporation of a green roof on a sustainable development can facilitate urban biodiversity from different types of vegetation that can be installed on a green roof, thus increasing the overall biodiversity of an area.
+The installation of green roofs can also help improve biodiversity specifically for species that need extra assistance and are not as migratory as other species.
+They can provide species a safe, natural, undisturbed habitat, depending on the setup and conditions of the green roof/space, where they can develop and grow.

+The density and compactness of a city can also affect the biodiversity conditions which influences the types and number of ecologically sustainable developments that should be implemented to meet the goal of increasing biodiversity.
+It has been studied that if high density urban areas are well managed, they can preserve large intact green spaces and create a more ecologically heterogeneous area that has the ability to support both urban-adapted and urban sensitive species.
+However, there is a specific critical threshold that most cities have where if residential density reaches that point, all species would decline as there would not be enough vegetation to maintain them.

+Overall, strategic urban planning with the implementation of ecologically sustainable development and the preservation of green areas and a network of corridors between these areas should be utilized in order to have an efficient use of land.
+This thus reduces the impact of humans on the city's biodiversity and allows for opportunities for people to interact with the local biodiversity.

 Political considerations

 Effective political support is necessary for ecologically sustainable development.
 The mobilization of governments can be translated into action plans that are crucial to sustainable development.
 Development efforts can be influenced by patterns of family arrangements, work attitudes, social morality—particularly interpersonal responsibilities, hierarchy of authority, quality of scientific education and implementation, and degree of domestic stability—especially, freedom from social conflict.
 National policy and development planning requires three conditions to permit ecological sustainability: action-oriented values to which individuals are committed, political authorities that favour long-term ecological benefits over immediate economic gains, and a policy with a politically competent constituency.

 Canada has taken an evidence based approach to sustainability development by using Environmental Sustainability Indicators as guiding tool for policy development.
 At the municipal level, many cities also use evidence based indicators and Ecological Indexes as a tools for policy development.